zaritskylab/CISM/README.md

 3. python3 -m pip install requests

 ### Prepare dataset for analysis
-In order to analyze the proteomics data, we need to convert patients field of view (FOV) to a graph and stores the graphs into a folder.
+In order to analyze the proteomics data, we need to convert the patient's field of view (FOV) to a graph and store the graphs in a folder.
 Folder structure (with 1..n patients and 1..f field-of-view):
 - data
   - Dataset Name